 What tile, stone and grout surfaces should be sealed?

 Polished and honed natural stone used on floors, walls, shower, backslashes and counter tops.
 All polished and matte porcelain tile used on floors, walls and showers.
 You should also seal any surfaces made with cement and/or grout premix.

 The type of sealer you need depends on: What type of flooring you have, where it is located and if you desire a shine or color enhancement.
 Have one of our professionals show you the options.

 What type of cleaner should I use on my sealed surface?

-A good neutral based cleaner is recommended to maximize the life of your sealer.
+We recommend a good neutral cleaner so you can maximize the life of your sealer.
 FCS Specialty Services Ltd. can help you chose a good cleaner.

 How long does a sealer last?

 The life of a sealer depends on the type of sealer and the location used.
-Typically, sealed floors, showers and counter tops should be resealed every one to two years.
+Typically, floors, showers and counter tops require a new seal every one to two years.
 Back splashes should be resealed every five years.
 Grout joints on floors and showers should be resealed every one to two years.
 A proper cleaner is key to maximizing sear performance and life.